 That doesn’t mean all injuries on Fort Myers Beach will be grounds for a civil lawsuit in the 20th Judicial Circuit.
-However, you may have grounds to pursue a claim for compensation if the individual or business that caused harm failed in their legal responsibility to use reasonable care.
+However, you may have grounds to pursue a claim for compensation with the assistance of a personal injury lawyer in Fort Myers Beach if the individual or business that caused harm failed in their legal responsibility to use reasonable care.
 This is what is known as “negligence.”

 For instance, property owners owe a duty of care to those who are welcomed on site (especially for the financial benefit of the property owner).
 Drivers owe a duty of care to passengers and others with whom they share the road.
 Companies that cater to vacationers renting bicycles, boats or jet skis have a responsibility to their customers too.
 The exact parameters of that duty will depend heavily on the individual facts of the case.